 Here the MPC is offering you the opportunity to add a demo sequence for each program in your expansion pack.
 This is entirely optional so you can omit this step if you wish – however as we’ll soon see, I have already created some demo sequences for three of the kits in our expansion pack, so I’ll explain how to do this correctly later in this tutorial.

 Hit Create and you’ll be asked to give the file a name and select a location to save your XPN ‘installer’ file to.
-Call the XPN file ‘MPC Bible Expansion Installer’ and choose any location on your computer (it doesn’t matter where you save this).
+Name the XPN file something like ‘MPC Bible Expansion Installer’ and choose any location on your computer (it doesn’t matter where you save this).

 Hit Save and after a few seconds your XPN file will be created and placed in the selected location.

 Installing an Expansion Pack From an XPN File

 To install the expansion into the MPC Software, simply drag the XPN file directly into the MPC Software GUI – it shouldn’t matter where in the GUI you drag it, but I usually just drop it into the grid.

 It’s important to note that you cannot install an XPN file by ‘double clicking’ the file from Finder/Explorer, as you’ll get a ‘Cannot Load Project’ warning (this is a bug in the MPC Software).

 After dragging the XPN into the grid, you should see the following: